datagouv/cada.data.gouv.fr/README.rst

 A simplistic interface to search and consult CADA advices.

-This is the engine behing http://cada.data.gouv.fr.
+This is the engine behind http://cada.data.gouv.fr.

 Compatibility
 =============